Heavy Metal Detox: Signs, Solutions, and Foods

 1. Humic and Fulvic Acids (Organic Acids)

-These natural compounds, formed from ancient plant matter, act as gentle chelators, meaning they bind to heavy metals and escort them out of the body through urine or stool.
+These natural compounds act as gentle chelators, binding to heavy metals and escorting them out of the body.
+They also improve mineral absorption and cellular function.

 2. Green Foods Rich in Chlorophyll

-3. Mucilaginous Plants: Marshmallow, Slippery Elm, Chia, and Fenugreek
+3. Mucilaginous Plants: Marshmallow, Slippery Elm, Chia, Fenugreek

 4. Liver-Supportive Herbs: Milk Thistle and Burdock Root